wilsonliaows/docs/workbot/configuring-slash-commands.md

 ![Slash command in Slack](/assets/images/workbot/workbot-slash-commands/slash-command-in-slack.png)

-There are 2 methods you can configure slash commands; by connecting a [custom Workbot](#slash-command-using-custom-bots), or by a [legacy custom integration](#legacy-slash-commands).
+There are 2 methods you can configure slash commands; by connecting a [custom Workbot](#slash-command-using-custom-bots), or by a [legacy custom integration](/workbot/legacy-slash-commands.md).

-We strongly recommend using custom Workbots to configure your slash command, as custom integration is a legacy method that will eventually be deprecated (no news as to when just yet).
+We strongly recommend using custom Workbots to configure your slash command, as custom integration is a legacy feature that will eventually be deprecated (no news as to when just yet).

 ## Slash command using custom bots
 To use this method, you first need to [create a custom bot](/workbot/workbot-custom-bots.md).